BIOGRAPHY

 Biography

 José Pérez del Rio, also known as Don José or Mr. Pep was born on October 24, 1909 in the Gràcia neighborhood of Barcelona.
-Part of his childhood was spent in Cadaqués, at the home of his aunt, the village teacher, and his naval machinist uncle (surely this marked his vocation for the sea and conditioned his futur professional).
+He spent part of his childhood in Cadaqués, at the home of his aunt, the village teacher, and his naval machinist uncle (certainly this marked his vocation for the sea and conditioned his professional future).

 At the age of 15, he began his studies at the Official Nautical School in Barcelona and in 1928 he obtained the Machinery Student Certificate.
 In 1933 he obtained the title of Second Naval Machinist and in 1934 that of First Naval Machinist, a title that was later transformed into Chief Naval Machinist.
 After sailing for seven years on different ships such as the "Poeta Arolas", "Canalejas", "Legazpi", "Teide", "Ciudad de Palma", "Villa de Madrid", "Ciudad de Valencia", he dedicated himself in teaching, being a teacher at the Official Nautical School of Barcelona for more than forty years.